 Use these editable school bus name puzzles to work on alphabet recognition and name practice with your kids.

-Name activities are such a motivating way to introduce letters and sounds to kids.
-Here is the latest version of editable name puzzles that I have created.
+Are you looking for a motivating way to introduce letters and sounds?
+Name activities for preschool kids are a perfect choice.
+Here is the latest version of editable and printable name puzzles that I have created.
 This one, a school bus version provides another way to help kids practice their name and learn alphabet knowledge

 WHAT IS INCLUDED IN THE RESOURCE

 The following are included in the editable school bus puzzle resource

 - 2 styles of editable school bus puzzles for names with 3-13 letters

 - Class List Forms – Complete the form and letters are automatically added to the puzzles

 - Print Planner- Helps you determine which pages to print

 - Printable labels- to attach to storage containers, bags, or envelopes